pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 are motivated to pursue.
 Skills are learned in the process of achieving a meaningful outcome.

-It's similar to how you can immediately engage a diverse audience in GIS with Google Earth by asking them to zoom into the area where they live (place-based learning).
+It's similar to how you can immediately engage a diverse audience in GIS (spatial data) with Google Earth by asking them to zoom into the area where they live (place-based learning).

-As a volunteer maintainer of Stravalib, I am motivated to work on it because I learn in a very applied way.
+As a volunteer maintainer of Stravalib, I am motivated to work on stravalib because I learn in a very applied way.

 Sure, a sprint does not have the powerful outcome of a student understanding the impacts of climate change on their local tribal lands.
 But the concept is the same: